 This is the only movie to ever get Oscar nominations for writing, directing and all four acting awards without being nominated for Best Picture.
-It's also the only movie to ever get those six nominations and lose them all.
+It was also the only movie to ever get those six nominations without winning in any of the categories all until American Hustle (2013).

 William Powell suggested his ex-wife Carole Lombard for the leading role with the explanation that his real life romance with Lombard had been much the same as it was for the characters of Godfrey and Irene.